mitermayer/atlaspack/docs/rust-migration/epics/watch-hmr-parity/ticket-incremental-invalidation.md

 - Dual-run shows identical dirty sets and rebuilt assets/bundles on fixture sequences.
 - No unexpected cache invalidations or missed updates; logs support debugging.
-- CI test for incremental parity passes on curated edit scripts.
+- Regression test for incremental parity provided for integration CI to run on curated edit scripts.